 - How can virtual meeting platforms better support well-being and social equity?

 - What is the state of the metaverse (i.e., the interconnection of virtual worlds) beyond gaming?

 - How can social interactions with transportation technologies (e.g. autonomous vehicles, escooters, etc.) be designed to improve user trust, safety, and adoption?

 - To what extent are gender stereotypes in the video game context responsible for gender disparity in STEM fields and how can video games/avatars better combat stereotype threat?

-I have over 20 peer-reviewed articles in venues such as Media Psychology, the Journal of Computer-Mediated Communication, Communication Research, Computers in Human Behavior, Games and Culture, The Information Society, Sex Roles, Body Image, PsychNology, New Media & Society, CSCW, and HICSS.
+I have authored over 60 peer-reviewed articles in publication venues such as Media Psychology, the Journal of Computer-Mediated Communication, Communication Research, Computers in Human Behavior, Games and Culture, New Media & Society, Computers & Education, and SIGCHI.